saranshbansal/learn-aws/NOTES_SERVERLESS.md

 - **High availability** – AWS Step Functions has built-in fault tolerance.
 Step Functions maintains service capacity across multiple Availability Zones in each region to help protect application workflows against individual machine or data center facility failures.
 There are no maintenance windows or scheduled downtimes.
 - **Administrative security** – AWS Step Functions is integrated with AWS Identity and Access Management (IAM).
 IAM policies can be used to control access to the Step Functions APIs.

 ## Workflow in AWS Step Functions
 A Step Functions execution receives a `JSON` text as input and passes that input to the first state in the workflow.
 Individual states receive JSON as input and usually pass JSON as output to the next state.
 Understanding how this information flows from state to state and learning how to filter and manipulate this data is key to effectively designing and implementing workflows in AWS Step Functions.

 ![alt text](images/image-step_function_workflow.png)

+### Elements of Workflow

+#### State Machine

+A state machine is a collection of states that define the workflow.
+It's defined using the Amazon States Language (ASL), which is a JSON-based language.

+#### States

+States are the building blocks of a state machine.
+There are different types of states:

+**Task State** : Represents a single unit of work that can be performed by an AWS service, a Lambda function, or an activity worker.

+**Choice State** : Allows you to branch your workflow based on certain conditions.

+**Wait State** : Delays the workflow execution for a specified period or until a specified condition is met.

+**Parallel State** : Allows you to execute multiple branches of your workflow in parallel.

+**Map State** : Allows you to run a set of steps for each element of an input array in parallel.

+**Succeed State** : Stops the execution of the workflow successfully.

+**Fail State** : Stops the execution of the workflow with a failure.

+#### Inputs and Outputs

 In the `Amazon States Language (ASL)`, these fields filter and control the flow of JSON from state to state: